VanessaBach/VanessaBach/README.md

 </p>

 <p align="left" dir="auto">
- My main projects were developed in ruby on rails, html, css and javascript.
+ My main projects were developed in ruby on rails, html, css and reactJS.
- And....I'm studying react JS.

 </p>